 Hide Important Notes^*

-Grated cheese is a must – whether you’re cooking up pizza, pasta or stuffed crust.
-With no need to get the grater out, grated cheese clearly wins on the convenience factors.
-However, with almost endless choice in supermarket fridges, finding some grate cheese isn’t easy.
-You might enjoy trying different options, but if you’re in a rush tonight, our customer satisfaction review might be worth a sight.
+Grated cheese is a must – whether you’re cooking up pizza, pasta, or stuffed crust.
+With no need to get the grater out, grated cheese clearly wins on the cheesy convenience factor.
+Plus, one in three shoppers surveyed (36%) believe adding cheese is an easy way to improve most dishes.
+But with supermarkets oozing with options, finding some ‘grate’ cheese isn’t easy.

-Canstar Blue surveyed 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
-The outcomes reported are the results from customers within the survey group who have purchased and eaten grated cheese from a packet (i.e. not from a deli) in the last 3 months – in this case, 746 people.
+Canstar Blue surveyed more than 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
+The outcomes reported are the results from customers within the survey group who have purchased and eaten grated cheese from a packet (i.e. not from a deli) in the last three months – in this case, 625 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then by mean overall satisfaction.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.